yiisoft/translator/README.md

 * [translator-formatter-intl](https://github.com/yiisoft/translator-formatter-intl) - Intl (i18n) formatter
 * [translator-formatter-simple](https://github.com/yiisoft/translator-formatter-simple) - Simple formatter to use if you do not need additional syntax such as in case with gettext message source.

+### Extracting messages

+The message extraction is done via [console extractor](https://github.com/yiisoft/translator-extractor) that searches for translator message calls and builds translation files.

+In some cases you need to do so without using console.
+If that is your case, check [extractor guide](docs/en/extractor.md).

 ## Configuration

 ### Quick start